On this page

 In the Add Dashboard dialog, enter a title for your dashboard.

 After after clicking the Create button you are taken to the page for your newly created dashboard, where you are prompted to add the first chart to your dashboard:

-You can add a new sample dashboard even if there is an existing sample dashboard in your Charts project.
-This can be useful if you have made changes to a previously created sample dashboard and want a fresh copy.
+You can add a new sample dashboard even if you have an existing sample dashboard in your Charts project.
+This can be useful if you have changed a sample dashboard and want a fresh copy.

 To add a sample dashboard: